James Magee (artist): The Hill of James Magee

 The Hill of James Magee is an art installation located in the Chihuahuan Desert, one hour and twenty minutes outside of El Paso, Texas.
 According to the philosopher Rudolph Weingartner, the complex "sits in a gently rolling landscape with mesmerizing views of snow-capped mountains and limitless West Texas skies, on a rising above the rocky landscape of the desert."

 To get to The Hill, one must drive through the desert, "harsh, gently hilly, unremitting bright in the day, black at night, silent but for the wind and the occasional car or truck or perhaps the shriek of a mouse caught by a hawk", as Richard Bretell has written.

 It is almost impossible to find the site unless guided by Mr. Magee.

 Critical reception

 Richard Brettell, professor and art historian at the University of Texas at Dallas, referred to James Magee as "America's greatest living unknown artist" and argues that "Art historians who know it well are a varied and fascinating group, and included (to name only five) the late Walter Hopps, Ruth Fine, Edward Lucie-Smith, Kerry Brougher, and Jonathan Katz.
 Each of them felt that they had been on a kind of pilgrimage — and, like all faithful pilgrims, each has returned."

 In 2016, the Smithsonian Archive of American Artists began acquiring material focusing on The Hill and Magee's artistic career.
 According to the Smithsonian's website, the collection includes "correspondence, photographs, writings, printed material, drawings, a CD of Magee's "titles" or poems, and audio visual material including audio cassettes and a reel-to-reel audio recording".

+Later life and death

+Magee died from colon and prostate cancer in Fremont, on September 14, 2024, at the age of 79.